bheklilr/LayoutManager/README.markdown

 Keyboard shortcuts
 ------------------
-Origami is driven by keyboard shortcuts.
+The Layout Manager plugin is driven by keyboard shortcuts.
 By default, these keyboard shortcuts are all two-stage, and are hidden behind `super+k`.
 First press `super+k`, then press the arrow keys with modifiers:

 * no modifiers: travel to an adjacent pane
 * `super`: carry the current file to the destination, creating a pane if needed.